 The franchise got its name in 1975.
 It was chosen from 400 options that passed the phased competition.
 In the final stage, competed with the Sailors, Buzzards, and Coastal Tides.
 It is associated with corsairs – pirates who often attacked Florida’s coast in the 17th century.
 In the modern version, the name is most commonly used in truncated form – Bucs.

 Meaning and History

 The debut logo was presented on April 14, 1975.
 Its author is a cartoonist from the Tampa Tribune Lamar Sparkman, who has worked as a sports club designer for a long time.
 He created a corsair graphic image in a hat with a feather that has been used for 20 years.
 The team’s official colors are orange (a reference to the Tampa citrus industry), red (a symbol of the sun, warmth, courage, and stamina), white (serves as a background).

 1976 – 1996

 Throughout this period, the Tampa Bay Buccaneers logo was a pirate.
 The artist decided to make the pirate special, unlike the emblems of the pirates of other teams.
-The corsair is depicted with a dagger in his teeth, a large earring, with a mustache and a wide-brimmed hat with a large feather.
+The pirate is depicted with a dagger in his teeth, a large earring, a mustache, and a wide-brimmed hat with a large feather.
 Bucco Bruce (such a nickname he received) smiles slyly and squints his left eye.
 The author admitted that this resulted from the arranged images of Errol Flynn, Jean LaFitte, and the musketeer D’Artagnon.

 1997 – 2013

 In 1997, the club management decided to change the logo to aggressive.
 His task is to improve the team’s image and add to its popularity, coolness, and recognition.
 Therefore, instead of the corsair, they used a dark red pirate flag with a skull and crossed sabers.
 The Jolly Roger pictured on it is similar to Calico Jack.
 In the foreground is an orange ball.
 All elements have a black border and dark touches that create a frightening impression.

 2014 – today